basecode/aem-guides-wknd/README.md

 ### Build

-To build the starter kit run following command at the project root:
+To build the starter kit, run following command at the project root:

 ```
 npm run build